Atom-iQ/framework/README.md

 > #### IMPORTANT
 > The project is on early development stage.
 Core features are working, however it still needs testing in a real app.
 >
-> The current version is `v0.1.0-beta` - first beta pre-release
+> The current version is `v0.1.0` - first release, Core has 99% unit tests coverage and should work as expected
 >
 > Current state is the confirmation of:
 > - **atomic** `DOM` updates, **without reconciliation** - using instead **atomic** `rvDOM` updates - no diffing,